Skip to main content

 3 mentions Positive Neutral Negative

-The monetization model of the game is generally well-received, with players appreciating the absence of ads and the abundance of upgrades, reminiscent of classic word games.
-However, some users note that the presence of in-app purchases, particularly for gems, indicates its origins as a mobile port.
+The monetization model of the game is generally well-received, with players appreciating the absence of ads and the engaging gameplay reminiscent of classic word games.
+However, some users note that the presence of in-app purchases, particularly for gems, indicates its origins as a mobile port, which may detract from the overall experience.

 • “It's everything word games used to be before in-app purchases.”